[The following is a repost:]

 With that world of good,

 As you of all people would know, Peter, rabbits and hares are notorious breeders, and no doubt you’re familiar with the saying “to fuck like bunnies.”
 This sedate and venerable expression comes about because lagomorphs mature sexually at very young ages.
-They are also capable of superfetation, which means they can conceive a second time while still pregnant, and thus they are able to give birth to two litters.
-This actually happens many times throughout the year, although spring seems to make these little girls and guys particularly crazy.
+They are also capable of what in biological terms is called superfetation, which means they can conceive a second time while still pregnant, and thus they are able to give birth to two litters.
+This actually happens many times throughout the year, although spring does definitely make these soft little cottontailed cuties, girl and boy alike, particularly crazy.
 The females are extraordinarily fertile, and that is eggsactly why they symbolize springtime.

 Do rabbits produce eggs?
 No, they do not.
 The good lady Eostre did, however, once putatively save a freezing bird at the end of winter, by turning this bird into a hare, which hare because it had once been a bird could then lay eggs, whereas I can only suck them, as you can see.

-Dying Easter eggs and the source of this eggsellent tradition is a mystery, though the Ancient Greeks did color eggs green (to symbolize new grass) and red (to symbolize blood).
+Coloring Easter eggs and the source of this eggsellent tradition remains something of a mystery, though the Ancient Greeks did color eggs green (to symbolize new grass) and red (to symbolize blood).

 Birth.
 Blood.
 Death.
 Winter.
 Resurrection.
 Rebirth.
 Spring.
 Life.